mongodb/docs/source/includes/considerations-backup-agent-install.rst

 MongoDB Requirements
 ++++++++++++++++++++

+MMS only supports backing up replica sets and sharded cluster, and does *not* support backing up standalone instances.

+MMS only supports backup for replica sets that run MongoDB 2.0 or later.

 MMS only supports backup for sharded clusters that run MongoDB 2.4 or later.

-MMS only supports backup for replica sets that run MongoDB 2.0 or later.
+.. only:: saas

+   All backed up replica sets and config servers should maintain oplog entries for at least an hour on average over the last 24 hour period.

+.. only:: hosted

+   All backed up replica sets and config servers must be able to maintain oplog entries, by default, for at least 3 hours over the last 24 hour period.
+This window is configurable with the :setting:`brs.minimumReplicationOplogWindowHr` setting in the ``conf-mms.properties`` file for the MMS Application server.

 Agent Architecture
 ++++++++++++++++++